jacobian/pycon2017/slides/slides.md

 ### Goal:

 - Make sure you're all set up to do future exercises.
-- Know how to run WSGI apps in a couple of different ways
+- Know how to run WSGI apps in a couple of different ways.

 ---